Saturday, November 23, 2013

 The Victoria Memorial

-No matter what social status they are living in the society, they still find some happiness and joy in their hearts.
+No matter what social status they are living in society, they still find some happiness and joy in their hearts.

 ©️ 2021 Del Cusay